nixpig/jobworker/REQUEST_FOR_DISCUSSION.md

 // Write writes a job's output into the internal shared buffer. func (om *OutputManager) Write(p []byte) (n int, err error)
 // Done returns a recv-only channel that signals when done.
-// Used to differentiate between 'reached the end but more data coming' and 'reached the end and that is it'.
+// Used to by readers to differentiate between 'reached the end but more data coming' and 'reached the end and that is it'.
 // For example:
 // if subscriber.position >= len(om.buffer) {
 //	select {